meteor/tutorials/content/svelte/step02.md

 To start working with Svelte as our view library, we first need to add the relevant npm package.

-Open a new terminal in the same directory as your running app, and type:
+Open a new terminal in the same directory as your running app, and run the following commands:

 ```sh
 meteor npm install --save svelte